kelleyblackmore/ServerInspector/docs/README.md

-# ServerInspect Documentation
+# serverinspector Documentation

-This directory contains detailed documentation for ServerInspect.
+This directory contains detailed documentation for serverinspector.

 ## Files